Sushmamb9/Sushmamb9/README.md

 • Used DDL, DCL, and DML statements to create joins, select query statements for insights
 • Listed artist details, average tracks per album by performing joins on the tables Albums & Tracks

-### 👩‍💻 WORK EXPERIENCE
-#### Systems Associate – Infosys Limited                                                                                                           (2020 - 2022)
-- Performed various upgrades such as Kernel upgrades, SAP component upgrades, troubleshooting client’s issues and providing solutions, handling tickets within the SLA
-- Responsible for client follow-ups for data requirements & preparing the reports as per the client’s need
-- Preparing 6-7 monitoring reports daily & worked with SQL to retrieve the data
-- Promoted from Operations executive to Systems Associate within a year

 <!--
 **Sushmamb9/Sushmamb9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.